ItsKiri/logistics-recorder/README.md

 # logistics-record

-Step 1: Direct to the program on console
+Step 1: Direct to the program on console.

-Step 2: npm install
+Step 2: npm install.

-Step 3: npm start
+Step 3: npm start.

 Step 4(for cypress test): Open a new console, direct to the program, npm run cypress:open